rust-lang/rfcs/text/0000-bench-utils.md

 pub fn black_box<T>(x: T) -> T;
 ```

-is an _unknown_ function, that is, a function that the compiler cannot make any
+returns `x` and is an _unknown_ function, that is, a function that the compiler
-assumptions about.
-It can use `x` in any possible valid way that Rust code is
+cannot make any assumptions about.
+It can use `x` in any possible valid way that
-allowed to without introducing undefined behavior in the calling code.
-This
+Rust code is allowed to without introducing undefined behavior in the calling
-requires the compiler to be maximally pessimistic in terms of optimizations, but
+code.
+This requires the compiler to be maximally pessimistic in terms of
-the compiler is still allowed to optimize the expression generating `x`.
-This
+optimizations, but the compiler is still allowed to optimize the expression
-function returns `x` and is a no-op in the virtual machine.
+generating `x`.
+While the compiler must assume that `black_box` performs any
+legal mutation of `x`, the programmer can rely on `black_box` not actually
+having any effect (other than inhibiting optimizations).

 For example ([`rust.godbolt.org`](https://godbolt.org/g/YP2GCJ)):